 Conclusion

-This paper emphasis the designing of CAD Construction Drawing as a vocational course is recommended to be conducted to the next steps as the surveys were conducted on the students who had passed the course and those who plan to take the course show that the availability for the student to join the course with their own computer is in the very high category.
+This paper emphasis the CAD construction drawing is selected as the course to be developed, and the designing of the course is recommended to be continued to the next steps as the surveys conducted that show the student’s readiness to join the course with their own computer is in the very high category.
 The student positive opinion of the importance of e-learning support is in the very high category.
 Beside the student survey, The teachers and lecturers approved the development of CAD construction drawing course using e-learning to be conducted to the next steps and recommend to do the seven PBL steps which are needed to do as follow: (1) teacher setting the challenging stage by giving example and essential sustained questions; (2) student actively design the authentic project by collecting information and negotiate the evaluating criteria sustainably; (3) student actively create the schedule and work on the project authentically; (4) monitor the student activity and the progress of the project; (5) understanding the project to prepare for the presentation; (6) present the project to collect critique and revision; (7) Reflection and evaluate as the criteria planned.

 References